StefanPahlplatz/JanLinders-Webscraper/README.md

 All information is uploaded to a MySQL database.
 You can either run one locally using a program like xampp or get free hosting at a company.

-Change your credentials in the db.py file to your own.
+Change your credentials and database name in the db.py file to your own.

 In your sql server create this table:
 ```sql